Former aide to 2 New York governors is charged with being an agent of the Chinese government

 Sun later told a different official that she had argued with Hochul's speechwriter over the draft, because the speechwriter insisted on mentioning the "Uyghur situation" in China.
 She promised that she wouldn't let that happen, and the final speech did not mention the Muslim ethnic minority, according to the indictment.

-The FBI searched the couple's $3.5 million home in Manhasset in late July but declined to release details at the time.
+The FBI searched the couple's multimillion home in Manhasset in late July but declined to release details at the time.

-Sun worked in state government for about 15 years, holding jobs in Cuomo's administration and eventually becoming Hochul's deputy chief of staff, according to her LinkedIn profile.
-In November 2022, Sun took a job at the New York Department of Labor, as deputy commissioner for strategic business development, but she left that job months later in March 2023, the profile said.
+Sun is charged with violating the Foreign Agents Registration Act, money laundering and helping people commit visa fraud and enter the U.S. illegally.
+Hu is charged with money laundering conspiracy, conspiracy to commit bank fraud and misuse of means of identification.

 A spokesman for Cuomo did not immediately return an emailed request for comment.